slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Charm the enemy and find their weaknesses.
 Then [exploit them](#on-deceiving).

-> *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
-Listen actively and maintain rapport.
-Know your audience.
-First they have to [trust](#on-relationships) you.
-Keep your word and prove your worth, the new guy as always to prove himself.'*

 > *'Use selective honesty and generosity to disarm your victim.'
 'Pose as a friend, work as a spy.'
 'Discover each man’s thumbscrew.'
 'Work on the hearts and minds of others.' -- Robert Greene (12th, 14th, 33rd and 43rd law of power)*

-> *'People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.'*
+- People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.

-> *'If you talk to a man in a language he understands, that goes to his head.
-If you talk to him in his own language, that goes to his heart.' -- Nelson Mandela*

-> *'When you go up in an hierarchy, the need of persuasion is higher.
+- Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
+Listen actively and maintain rapport.
+Know your audience.
+First they have to trust you.
+Keep your word and prove your worth, the new guy as always to prove himself.
-To persuade up, focus in interests; to persuade down focus in emotions.'*
+- To persuade up, focus in interests; to persuade down focus in emotions.

-Use absence and bait to attract people.

-> *'In the long run, the ability to make others come to you is a weapon far more powerful than any tool of aggression.'*
+- In the long run, the ability to make others come to you is a weapon far more powerful than any tool of aggression.
+- Stay aloof and people will come to you.
+It will become a challenge for them to win your affections.
+- Use absence and bait to attract people.
+However use absence with moderation or soon you'll not be needed.
+- Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.

 > *'Make other people come to you: use bait if necessary.'
-'Learn to keep people dependent on you.' -- Robert Greene (8th and 11th law of power)*
+'Learn to keep people dependent on you.'

-> *'Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.'*

-> *'We attract more flies with honey than vinegar.'*

-> *'Stay aloof and people will come to you.
-It will become a challenge for them to win your affections.'*

-> *'Use absence to increase respect and honor.' -- Robert Greene (16th law of power)*
+Use absence to increase respect and honor.' -- Robert Greene (8th, 11th and 16th law of power)*

-HOWEVER... use absence with [moderation](#on-balance).

-> *'If you're always absent, soon you'll not be needed.'*
+> *'We catch more flies with honey than vinegar.'*

 <!--
 - All in all, just keep it simple.
 Don’t try to complicate the situation.
 Focus on being yourself, enjoying yourself.
 If you’re not having a good time, chances are good that people around you aren’t either.
 Charm is not about trying to pile on a bunch of techniques or manipulating people.
 It’s actually the complete opposite: letting human nature do its thing.